Canadian-Sheep-Federation/CSFIntershipAssessment2023/README.md

 # CSF Intership Assessment 2023

-### I submitted project files for the AI and software development positions on Github.
-I submitted the QA analyst answers via email as instructed.

 If you are interested in an internship opportunity with the Canadian Sheep Federation for Summer 2023, please complete the tasks outlined in the .md file relevant to what you are interested in doing this summer.

 E.g. those interested in QA should complete the QA assignment.